-They have a set length, a set protocol, set percentages & loads, and set volumes.
+Programs have a set length, a set protocol, set percentages & loads, and volumes.
 They are defined in detail and force you to stop messing around in the gym and actually start training towards a specific goal.
 You don’t even have to put much brain power into it!
-There’s no magic in that, it’s just disciplined hard work wrapped up into a PDF or book for easy consumption.
+There’s no magic in that, it’s just disciplined hard work wrapped up into a PDF or app or whatever for easy consumption.

 Magic Bullet #1: They hold you accountable.

-The trainer’s number one mission is to get you into the gym, after that, the workout is the easy part/
+That trainer’s number one mission is to get you into the gym, after that, the workout is the easy part.

 If your buying a training program (or stealing it off the internet) the chances are you are going to commit to doing the program as it is laid out and, if you miss a workout or are having a bad day, you’ll probably find a way to make it up.